UW-GAC/QCpipeline/README.txt

 9-10) Create NetCDF and GDS files test 5 samples first:
-> python netcdf.py --email user@uw.edu --test ncdf.config
+> netcdf.py --email user@uw.edu --test ncdf.config
 (where "user@uw.edu" is your email address)

 run all:
-> python netcdf.py --email user@uw.edu ncdf.config
+> netcdf.py --email user@uw.edu ncdf.config
 Check output to make sure creation was successful and all checks were passed Pay attention to sections marked "MANUAL REVIEW"

 14-16) Gender check (heterozygosity and mean intensity)
-> python gender_check.py --email user@uw.edu gender.config
+> gender_check.py --email user@uw.edu gender.config

 18-20) Missing call rate
 "round2" in config file should be FALSE
-> python missing.py --email user@uw.edu missing.config
+> missing.py --email user@uw.edu missing.config

 21) Chromosome anomalies (need missing call rate first) test first:
-> python chrom_anomalies.py --email user@uw.edu chrom_anom.config 1 10 5
+> chrom_anomalies.py --email user@uw.edu chrom_anom.config 1 10 5 \
+--baf --loh --stats
 (first 10 scans in 2 batches of 5 scans each)

-> python chrom_anomalies.py --email user@uw.edu chrom_anom.config start end by
+> chrom_anomalies.py --email user@uw.edu chrom_anom.config start end by \
+--baf --loh --stats
 (where "start end by" indicates how many scans to run at a time, e.g. "1 2000 500" means run scans 1-2000 in batches of 500)

 Use the --maf option to exclude SNPs below a given MAF (e.g. 0.05):
-> python chrom_anomalies.py --email user@uw.edu --maf 0.05 chrom_anom.config 1 10 5
+> chrom_anomalies.py --email user@uw.edu --maf 0.05 chrom_anom.config 1 10 5
 This will run the allele frequency calculation first.

 Note that if allele frequency and/or BAF variance files specified in the config file already exist, they will not be recalculated.

+Use the flags "--baf", "--loh", and "--stats" to run components of the pipeline separately.
+Note that running loh requires output from baf, and running stats requires output from both baf and loh.
+(Thus it does not make sense to use options --baf --stats together without --loh.)

 22) Batch quality checks (allele frequency test and plots)
-> python batch.py --email user@uw.edu batch.config
+> batch.py --email user@uw.edu batch.config
 Default is chisq test (--type chisq).
 For Fisher test:
-> python batch.py --type fisher --email user@uw.edu batch.config
+> batch.py --type fisher --email user@uw.edu batch.config

 26-28) IBD (allele frequency, SNP selection, run IBD, plots,
             inbreeding coefficients)
-> python ibd.py --email user@uw.edu ibd.config
+> ibd.py --email user@uw.edu ibd.config

 The allele frequency file will be used if it already exists, otherwise it will be created.

 29) Sample quality check
-> python sample_qualty.py --email user@uw.edu sample_quality.config
+> sample_qualty.py --email user@uw.edu sample_quality.config

 34) Recalculate missing call rates
 "round2" in config file should be TRUE
-> python missing.py --email user@uw.edu missing.config
+> missing.py --email user@uw.edu missing.config

 38) Create subject-level NetCDF and GDS genotype files with anomalies filtered
-> python netcdf_subset.py --email user@uw.edu ncdf_subset.config
+> netcdf_subset.py --email user@uw.edu ncdf_subset.config

 39) PCA
 First round, unduplicated study samples + external hapmaps:
-> python pca.py --email user@uw.edu pca.config --combined
+> pca.py --email user@uw.edu pca.config --combined
 Second round, unrelated study samples:
-> python pca.py --email user@uw.edu pca.config
+> pca.py --email user@uw.edu pca.config

 Selecting which samples should be included is left to the user: make vectors of scanID and save as RData files, then give the path to